mobile app bar

 Michael Penix Jr. and Kirk Cousins

-For Kevin Stefanski, the more things change, the more they seem to stay the same.
-After surviving years of dysfunction with the Cleveland Browns and managing his fair share of offseason quarterback competitions, he’ll once again find himself doing just that with the Atlanta Falcons.
-Except this time, he’ll only have to pick between two quarterbacks, not four.
+Things, or rather the challenges around him, have not changed much for Kevin Stefanski, even though the team and the setting are different.
+After surviving six years of dysfunction with the Cleveland Browns and managing his fair share of offseason quarterback competitions, he’ll once again find himself doing just that with the Atlanta Falcons.

-Much has been made of Atlanta’s $180-million deal with Kirk Cousins.
+Much has been made of Atlanta’s $180-million deal with Cousins.
 But now that he’s officially made it through two full seasons with the Falcons, it’s safe to say that no other team is interested in picking up that contract, no matter how needy they may be.
-The expectation is that Cousins will eventually be released, but according to Stefanski himself, that’s not a foregone conclusion just yet.
+The expectation is that Cousins will eventually be released, but according to Stefanski, that’s not a foregone conclusion just yet.

-I think we have to hire a general manager first before I can give you a great answer there,” he explained to NFL Network’s Judy Battista.
+I think we have to hire a general manager first before I can give you a great answer there,” explained Stefanski to NFL Network‘s Judy Battista.
 “Once we do that, I’ll sit with the general manager, sit with Matt Ryan, and put our heads together on all roster decisions.”

 About the author